isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The class invariant - here stated as a comment - is established by the constructors.
 `new` throws if it cannot allocate the required memory.
-The operators, notably the subscript operator, relies on the invariant.
+The operators, notably the subscript operator, rely on the invariant.

 **See also**: [If a constructor cannot construct a valid object, throw an exception](#Rc-throw)